 - Program to Convert List to Map in Java

-- Program to Convert HashMap to TreeMap in Java
+- Program to convert a Set to Stream in Java using Generics

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.